-My remarks twisted, was called terrorist: Pragya Thakur on Godse row
+Pragya Thakur issues second apology in Lok Sabha, says she didn’t call Godse a ‘deshbhakt’

-New Delhi, Nov 29: BJP MP Pragya Thakur Singh, who stirred up a controversy over her Godse remark, told parliament today that her comments were "distorted" by the opposition.
+New Delhi, Nov 29: BJP MP Pragya Thakur Singh, who stirred up a controversy over her Godse remark, apologised twice in parliament today following an uproar by the opposition.

 She also accused that she had been called a terrorist by an MP though there was no evidence against her.

+"I didn't call Nathuram Godse a patriot.
+I apologise if sentiments are hurt," she said in the Lok Sabha, speaking for the second time.

-Speaking at the Lok Sabha on Friday, Sadhvi Pragya said, "I apologise if my remarks have hurt anyone.
+Speaking at the Lok Sabha on Friday earlier, Sadhvi Pragya said, "I apologise if my remarks have hurt anyone.
 I respect Mahatma Gandhi's contribution to the nation."

 My comment was against Udham Singh’s insult says Pragya Thakur